-The model that an organization uses to manage the disclosure process will depend on its size, complexity, and strengths of its staff members.
-Several models exist and organizations should review models and determine which model or combination of models best fits the needs of their organization.
-ASHRM's Monograph, Disclosure of Unanticipated Events: The Next Step in Better Communications identifies four models that have emerged.
-These are:
+An organization's model for managing the disclosure process will depend on its size, complexity, and staff members' strengths.
+Several models exist, and organizations should review models and determine which model or combination of models best fits their organization's needs.
+ASHRM's Monograph, Disclosure of Unanticipated Events: The Next Step in Better Communications, identifies four models that have emerged.

-Whichever model or combination of models an organization choses to follow, physician presence during the disclosure discussion is important from the patient's perspective and should be considered.
+Whichever model or combination of models an organization chooses to follow, physician presence during the disclosure discussion is important from the patient's perspective and should be considered.

-- Preparation: Preparation for the disclosure is important, but sometimes an overlooked element of the process.
-In preparing for the discussion, facts of the event should be reviewed.
+- Preparation: Preparation for the disclosure is essential but sometimes an overlooked element of the process.
+In preparing for the discussion, the facts of the event should be reviewed.
 What are known facts, as opposed to speculation about what happened?
 What caused the adverse event?
-How will this event effect future care of the patient?
+How will this event affect the future care of the patient?
 When will more information become available?
 Who should be involved in the disclosure?
 Where should the disclosure take place?

 - Starting the conversation: The start of the disclosure conversation can set the tone for the entire discussion.
-Begin the process by ensuring that participants are aware of HIPAA privacy concerns and that the patient is comfortable with the discussion going forward with the parties present.
-Be aware of patient/family's health literacy and their ability to understand the information being presented to them.
+Begin the process by ensuring that participants know HIPAA privacy concerns and that the patient is comfortable with the discussion going forward with the parties present.
+Be aware of the patient's and family's health literacy and their ability to understand the information presented to them.
 Avoid medical jargon and be prepared to explain medical conditions and treatments in terms that the patient or family will understand.
 Remember that even highly educated individuals can have difficulty understanding medical terms while they are in a state of shock and grief over an untoward event.

-- Presenting the facts: Avoid speculation and theories, describe what is known at this time for the patient and family.
+- Presenting the facts: Avoid speculation and theories; describe what is known at the current time for the patient and family.
 Let them know that as more information is available, there will be further discussions.
-Describe the next steps that will be taken.
+Finally, describe the next steps that will be taken.
 Such as:

 - Additional treatment the patient will receive.

-It is important that healthcare providers sincerely acknowledge the patient/family grief and suffering.
+It is vital that healthcare providers sincerely acknowledge the patient/family's grief and suffering.